-No. Students are not allowed to begin an APEx until they have completed BIOS 5200, CHSC 5206, EOHS 5200, EPID 5200, and HPMG 5206, after enrolling at the SPH.
+No. Students are not allowed to begin an APEx until they have completed at least 18-credit hours of coursework, all core courses, after enrolling at the SPH.
 In an APEx, students are expected to practice graduate level competencies (i.e., the knowledge and skills) they have acquired through their coursework in a professional public health environment.
 Students have not acquired any competencies through their coursework until they have completed a minimum of 18-credit hours.

-What is the difference between the APEx and the Integrative Learning Experience (ILE)?
+What is the difference between the APEx and the Integrative Learning Experience (ILE) ?